-previously posted January 18, 2016 by Jack M. Jose

 Embedded deep in the Montessori philosophy, including student-directed learning , the Socratic method of questioning and the Adlerian concept of seminar, is an understanding that humans are naturally drawn to explore life’s great mysteries.
 We want to know the origins of the universe, the origins of life and human beings, how we started to communicate, and the origins of math.
 In these Montessori great lessons are the roots of the academic disciplines of science, history, reading and writing, and math.
 And those five stories already exist and are overtly taught to students as part of Montessori elementary philosophy.

-Adolescents deeply feel the need to belong.
-So just as there is a great lesson for each discipline, it is appropriate to create a story to help students (and staff) understand that they are part of something larger – in this case, a school with a powerful history.
+Adolescents deeply feel the need to belong and they have a yearning for deep connection.
+So just as there is a great lesson for each discipline, it is appropriate to create a story to help students (and staff) understand that they are part of something larger – in this case, a school with a short but powerful history.
 This was the genesis of the Gamble Great Lesson: if students and staff can understand why the school exists and our core values, and will accept our invitation to belong and make their mark in the school, everyone benefits.
 When a person feels deep connection to a place or an idea, when they feel they belong, it is a sort of magic.
 It is the basis of grit, and hard work, and victory … and vulnerability.
 It makes it safe to try, and safe to fail, and even safe to not fight.

 Key Components of our Great Lesson

 - an invitation to see the school as someplace unique, and to enter the storytelling mindset